Sutton High Street: St Nicholas Shopping Centre

 This includes the search for a development partner to redevelop the existing St Nicholas Shopping Centre, Civic Offices, Gibson Road car park, and the vacant Secombe Theatre sites.
-The redevelopment aims to create a vibrant and sustainable town centre with modern retail spaces, new homes, and improved public facilities.
+The redevelopment aims to create a town centre with retail spaces, new homes, and public facilities.
 The Council’s vision includes a new Civic Hub on the High Street, which will house council offices, a library, and spaces for community activities and events.
-This initiative is part of a broader effort to enhance Sutton’s appeal as a place to live, work, and visit, leveraging its excellent transport connections and growing status as a hub for cancer research.
+This initiative is part of a broader effort to enhance Sutton’s appeal as a place to live, work, and visit, leveraging its transport connections and status as a hub for cancer research.